 School meal policy

-We work with Chartwells to serve 17,000 meals each day.
+We work with Chartwells to serve 15,000 meals each day.
 95% of these East Sussex maintained schools and academies make all the meals fresh on site.
-5% of schools and academies who do not have a kitchen will have freshly prepared meals delivered from another school.
+Schools and academies who do not have a kitchen will have freshly prepared meals delivered from another school.

 All food meets the Government’s School Food Standards - GOV.UK.
 We provide a healthy, balanced meal at an affordable price which contributes to one third of your child’s daily nutritional requirements.